- Online application- https://mchp.edu/apply-now

 OverviewMission & ObjectivesProgram Highlights

-The goal of MCHP’s one year LPN program is to graduate professionals who are well educated and who demonstrate the knowledge, abilities, and skills required to be a successful LPN.
-LPN students attend a variety of classes and take care of patients of diverse ages and cultures.
+The goal of MCHP’s one year Practical Nursing Program is to graduate professionals who are well educated and who demonstrate the knowledge, abilities, and skills required to be a successful PN.
+PN students attend a variety of classes and take care of patients of diverse ages and cultures.

-The goal of MCHP’s one year LPN program is to graduate professions who are well educated and who demonstrate the knowledge, abilities, and skills required to be a successful LPN.
-LPN education serves a vital role in the healthcare career ladder and will provide individuals the opportunity to work in a variety of health care settings, including long term care facilities, home health care, and much more.
+The goal of MCHP’s one year PN program is to graduate professions who are well educated and who demonstrate the knowledge, abilities, and skills required to be a successful PN.
+PN education serves a vital role in the healthcare career ladder and will provide individuals the opportunity to work in a variety of health care settings, including long term care facilities, home health care, and much more.

-The LPN curriculum is designed to develop and broaden critical thinking and communication skills, prepare students to enter the profession, and enhance their understanding of healthcare.
-At the end of the LPN program students are readily able to demonstrate the following learning outcomes:
+The PN curriculum is designed to develop and broaden critical thinking and communication skills, prepare students to enter the profession, and enhance their understanding of healthcare.
+At the end of the PN program students are readily able to demonstrate the following learning outcomes:

-- Evaluate patient care collaboratively as a member of the interprofessional healthcare team to justify the unique contributions of the LPN to a robust nursing workforce;
+- Evaluate patient care as a member of the interprofessional healthcare team.

 - One year certificate program